8 Array Formulas

 rows

-: the number of rows in the returned array (default=1)columns
+: The number of rows in the returned array (default is 1).columns

-: the number of columns in the returned array (default=1)min
+: The number of columns in the returned array (default is 1).min

-: TRUE for returning integers, FALSE for returning decimals (default = FALSE)
+: TRUE for integers, FALSE for decimals (default is FALSE).

 8.5.2 FILTER